Cast vs Forged Gold Jewelry: Which Is Stronger and More Durable?

 Production Efficiency

-Casting excels at complex designs and production runs.
-It can reproduce intricate details impossible to forge, create multiple identical pieces from one master, and accommodate hollow or lightweight construction.
+Casting excels at complex designs and production runs — it can reproduce intricate details impossible to forge, create multiple identical pieces from one master, and accommodate hollow or lightweight construction.
 Forging is slower for complex forms, requires individual attention to each piece, and is limited to simpler geometries.

 Material Waste and Yield